microsoft/xblock-onedrive/README.md

 In this dialog, you can

 - Update the XBlock title.
-- Enter the URL to the file from its original location (in OneDrive)
+- Enter the URL or embed code for the file from its original location (in OneDrive)
-    - Note that the file must be publicly accessible.
+    - Note that the file must be accessible to the intended audience.
     - Also, note that you do not need to obtain an embed code for the file yourself.
 The OneDrive XBlock can build it automatically.
+- Also note that this XBlock can handle both, OneDrive Online as well as OneDrive for Business documents.

 - Select the way you want the file to be displayed inside the xblock:
     - Embedded inside an iframe OR